studium-nicog/softa-05-generics-bounds/README.md

 ![Utils spec](./assets/class-spec-3.svg)

-1. Modify the `map` method of the `SimpleList` interface according to the PECS principle
+Implement a method `repot` that removes plants from one bed and inserts it in another.
+Make sure that you can repot from a flower bed to a plant bed, but not vice versa.

+1. Add a `remove` function to `PlantBed`
-2. Implement the utility method `splitBedByColor` in a utility class `PlantBedUtility`.
+2. Implement the utility method `repot` in a utility class `PlantBedUtility`, use the appropriate bounds.
 	Why should this class be declared `abstract` and have a `private` constructor?

 _Remark:_ the above UML diagram for the utility method does not include any bounds but you **need** some (PECS!) -- the compiler is unable to capture the types if you implement the method strictly as described in the UML!